trailofbits/testing-handbook/content/_index.md

 ### Tools

-We currently cover the following tools:
+We currently cover the following tools and techniques:

 {{< columns >}}